Edwards-R/understanding_docs/understandings/understandings-system.md

 Manual adjustment is a high risk Operation to use as it represents 'anything'.
 Improper use of manual adjustment can result in cascading failure - use sparingly, if at all.

 ### Operations and Ranks
 Operations may only take place over a single rank.
 For example, an Operation performed on a Genus may not incorporate a Species.

-## Notes
-Need to divide this into sectors:

-- The setup of the system
-    - Rank limits
-    - Taxonomic limits
-    - Spatial limits
-    - Temporal limits
-- The running of the system
-    - What are operations
-        - Only permissible 'things' to do with the system
-        - Designed to maintain constant to sychronicity with our current knowledge of the types
-        - Single rank operations only
-            - If an operation wants to affect multiple ranks, it has to break the operation down by rank
-            - Changes can, and do, cascade down the ranks
-    - Operations at single stage
-        - Automated operations
-            - Create
-            - Split
-            - Merge
-        - Manual operations
-            - Redirect
-            - Add synonym
-- What to do when there is no versioned type system
+If multiple ranks require modifying, the ranks are divided into the progenitor (highest rank) and child (all other) ranks.
+The Operation is called on the progenitor rank, and then propagates down the tree by calling operations on the child ranks.

+## Working without a versioned Type system
     - Just do it all manually
     - Higher workload
     - No global propagation
     - Requires someone to be aware of the change first

+A strict implementation of Interpretations requires that a versioned Type system exists.
+Currently, no such system exists and there are no plans to create any.
+The Understandings System handles the absence of a type management system by simply skipping over the requirement.
+Modifications to a Type which would result in the creation of a new Type version also create a new Interpretation, as per the design of Interpretations.
+Accordingly, a new type version may be handled by implementing the resulting Interpretation change.

+The only trade-off is that each relevant Interpretation system must do their own change rather than relying on a centralised repository.
+On the positive side, manual management does provide greater ability for people to choose the changes that are desirable.
+By enabling choice, taxonomic vandalism (real or perceived) may be avoided entirely.
+Manual management of Type changes is slower and more labour-intensive, but far better than not having any management.

+##